Bristol Airport is the nearest airport with a range of domestic and international flights.

 The FirstBus Service 375/376 links Glastonbury, Street and Wells with Bristol, Yeovil and Bridgwater.
 From Glastonbury the local service no 662 passes through Meare and Westhay to Wedmore.

-Route 3 of the National Cycle Network runs through the heart of the area linking Glastonbury, Wells and Bridgwater.
-Route 33 provides a link with Highbridge station.
-The old railway track links the Avalon Marshes Centre with Glastonbury and runs through the centre of Shapwick Heath and Ham Wall natures reserves.
+Route 3 of the National Cycle Network runs through the heart of the area linking Glastonbury, Wells, Bridgwater and Taunton.
+Route 33 provides a link with Highbridge station and Route 26 a link with Castle Cary station.
+The Bittern Trail track links the Avalon Marshes Centre with Glastonbury and runs through the centre of Shapwick Heath and Ham Wall nature reserves.
+To find out more go to our cycling page.

 There is good road access to the Avalon Marshes via the M5, A303 and A39.
 The Avalon Marshes Centre is sign posted from the A39 and B3151 (the Glastonbury to Wedmore road).
 The principal nature reserves all have car parks and there is plenty of parking in Glastonbury and Street.